 - Local and ethical.
 When it is produced locally, hemp limits raw material transportation while guaranteeing a fair-trade supply.

 - Full of potential.
 Hemp is a new and interesting option for farmers and offers many processing possibilities for the industry.
 In Canada, the production is currently focused on the seed, which has been very profitable in the last few years, although the competition with Chinese products is growing.
-Current research on dual purpose crops (seeds and fibers) and the development of new markets point to great perspectives.
+Current research on the dual purpose crops (seeds and fibers) and the development of new markets are very promising.

 WORLD PRODUCTION OVERVIEW

 In 2017, the world production reached about 160,000 hectares.
 Here’s how it was distributed:

 • China: 80,000 ha (estimated – no reliable data)